Home | Knife Skills | How To Cut A Pineapple

 Lay each piece on its side and cut the core off from each one.
 One cut along the edge will remove the core.

 Discard the core pieces that you have cut off.
-They are tough and the texture or taste are not pleasant.
+They are tough and the texture or taste is not pleasant.

 Cutting pineapple into chunks